scala/scala-lang/blog/_posts/2017-03-13-spark-mooc-capstone-live-on-coursera.md

 The [Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data) course is 4 weeks long, and aims to teach those coming from Scala the basics of distributed computation using Apache Spark.
-It's more than whirlwhind tour of Spark's basic APIs – this course aims to teach you fundamentally what is going on when you're doing a distributed job, and it goes all the way from the basics of RDDs to intermediate/advanced topics such as tweaking for data locality or writing your
+It's more than whirlwind tour of Spark's basic APIs – this course aims to teach you fundamentally what is going on when you're doing a distributed job, and it goes all the way from the basics of RDDs to intermediate/advanced topics such as tweaking for data locality or writing your